markydoodled/Note.it/README.md

 ## **Latest Version**

-To download the latest stable version of the app, click the link below:
+To download the latest stable version of the app, click the link:
 [Latest Release](https://github.com/markydoodled/TextEdit.it/releases/download/v1.1/TextEdit.it.app.zip)

 ## **Features**